Good Documentation Practice (GDP): Quality Need

 • Addressing observations raised during audits and implementing corrective actions based on audit findings, thereby continually improving documentation practices

-Electronic Documentation and Data Integrity
+What is Role of Good Documentation Practices in Electronic Documentation and Data Integrity ?

 With the advancements in technology, the transition to electronic documentation systems has become increasingly common in the pharmaceutical industry.
 However, careful consideration must be given to data integrity and security: